KiDS-Legacy: Constraining dark energy, neutrino mass, and curvature: Constraints on extended models

 \section{Constraints on extended models}

-In this section, we present the results of the extended cosmological models and the different combinations of data sets.
+In this section, we present the results for the extended cosmological models and for different combinations of datasets.
 For quick reference, the Bayes factors for model selection are shown in \Cref{tab:bayes_factor}.
 The marginal mean and its corresponding $68\,\%$ credible interval for all probe and model combinations for the main cosmological parameters are summarised in \Cref{tab:constraints}.
 We also show the $p$-values, calculated using the recipe discussed in \citet{2025arXiv250319442S} (see sect.
 3.2.1), for the KiDS data alone for each case.
-Note that it differs slightly from \citet{wright_kids_2025}, where the maximum a posteriori (MAP) probability was explicitly calculated: here, instead, we use the MAP from the posterior samples. \revint{As a result, the $p$-values presented here are an upper limit.}
+This result differs slightly from \citet{wright_kids_2025}, where the maximum a posteriori (MAP) probability was explicitly calculated: here, instead, we use the MAP from the posterior samples. \revint{As a result, the $p$-values presented here are an upper limit.}